9 song CD

 4) Lots of releases in his discography: experimental albums, collections of songs, collaborations with bands and live soundtracks, most of them available for free.

-5) Ben Seretan is his most recent album, it was released last october in very small runs on vinly (sdelf-released, 250 copies) and cassette (Hope For The Tape Deck, 100 copie), and it’s released now on CD by Love Boat, with a 22-minute extra track (“that is worth the record alone”, as they used to say in reviews”).
+5) Ben Seretan is his most recent album, it was released in october 2014 in very small runs on vinyl (self-released, 250 copies) and tape (Hope For The Tape Deck, 100 copies), and it’s released now on CD by Love Boat, with a 22-minute extra track (“that is worth the record alone”, as they used to say in reviews).

 (What follows is a review taken from the december 2014 issue or Rumore, Italy’s leading music monthly, where it was record of the month.
 I wrote it, too.
 I just forgot to mention Lungfish, or Bon Iver, the rest is still valid).